Equipment & Venue Centre

 Founded in 1993, the FIBA Equipment & Venue Centre was born from the belief that an increase in quantity and quality of worldwide sports premises would serve as a major catalyst for the growth and development of the sport of basketball.

-The FIBA Equipment & Venue Centre sets standards for basketball equipment and facilities, ensuring that they fulfil the strict requirements of high-level basketball competitions.
+The FIBA Equipment & Venue Centre sets standards for basketball equipment and facilities, ensuring that they fulfill the strict requirements of high-level basketball competitions.
 It promotes the construction of basic indoor and outdoor facilities, while actively encouraging the refurbishment of older ones.

 The objective is to attain a high standard of quality, safety and technology, for the athletes, for the public, as well as for the media, whose demands are ever-growing.

 The FIBA Equipment & Venue Centre produces publications, which provide technical assistance for those who practice the sport or organize its competitions.
 These include, among others, the Approved Equipment Guide.
 The Centre works with FIBA to specify the requirements of the Basketball Equipment Appendix of the Official Basketball Rules (can be downloaded here) in relation to Level 1 and Level 2 basketball competitions.

 To meet the objective of attaining a high standard of quality, safety and technology, constant control and inspection of facilities and equipment is required.
 The Equipment & Venue Centre does this through the FIBA Approval Programme for Basketball Equipment.
 Manufacturers of Approved Equipment must meet certain requirements in relation to their company and all Approved Equipment is tested.
 This is done by independent FIBA Accredited Test Institutes, who test in accordance with the precise procedures specified in the FIBA Handbook of Test Methods and Requirements, harmonising basketball equipment testing worldwide.
 Only Approved Equipment shall be used for FIBA Competitions.